TIPS FOR PAINT STAIN REMOVAL

 The best offense is a good defense so plan ahead — wear old clothes when you know you’ll be doing a project and save old t-shirts for your kids to use as an art smock!
 Common sense, right?

 We know that accidents happen despite your best efforts.
 Have you had a mishap when you’ve tackled what you thought would be a quick project?
 Or maybe your little ones surprised you with an unexpected messy gift made with love?
 Good news.
-There is still hope for that favorite top or pair of jeans.
+There is still hope for that favourite top or pair of jeans.

 Tackling Water-Based Paint